 • Spend at least the time you have been given to complete the tasks.

-• Extend your interests by reading widely around the topics.
+• Extend your interests by reading widely about the topics.

 How often is homework set?